-Led by Principal Suany Ramos, The Island School, PS/MS 188, serves over 450 PreK-Grade 8 students (97% Title I Eligible).
+Led by Principal Suany Ramos, The Island School, PS/MS 188, serves 400+ 3K-8th grade students (99% Title I Eligible).
 Located on the Lower East Side of Manhattan in a restored hundred-plus year-old building, we are nestled between the Lillian Wald and Baruch public housing complexes and across the street from The Urban Family Center, a temporary housing facility.
 As the chart below depicts, our enrollment has disproportionately high representation of students most at-risk of dropping out of school:

 Full Service Community Model

-PS/MS 188 has embraced the families in this corner of the Lower East Side for over 15 years and through three administrations.
+The Island School has embraced the families in this corner of the Lower East Side for over 100 years.
 We hold a heartfelt and unwavering commitment to providing the resources and services our children need to succeed academically and to helping our families thrive.
 There is no lottery; there are no turn-aways.

 Over this time, by creating access to the building’s modernized facilities, and by offering a network of comprehensive, wrap around services six days a week from 6:45am to 7:30pm, we have developed a Full-Service Community School Model which has resulted in this neighborhood school becoming a one-stop service center for children, families and alumni students, offering the following services: nutrition, counseling, mental health, medical, health & wellness, social service support, parent development programs, computer/internet access as well as extended day, vacation and summer programs.
 Demonstrating remarkable progress for diverse learners in need of academic support, the 2016 NYCDOE School Quality Snapshot awards the school the highest ranking in Student Achievement, Supportive Environment, and Strong Family Ties.